 What is Emotional Poverty?

-The term “poverty” is most often associated with a lack of financial and material resources, and for good reason.
+The term “poverty” is most often associated with a lack of financial and material resources.
 When it comes to sustaining life, food and shelter are certainly the most essential needs.
 But survival is about more than having these basic needs met.
-Poverty can actually be experienced in a ways having nothing to do with a lack of money, food or shelter.
+Poverty can also have nothing to do with a lack of money, food, or shelter.
 Another type of poverty a person might experience is emotional poverty.

-Emotional poverty is a deprivation of essential needs that are connected to emotional and mental health.
+Emotional poverty is a deprivation of essential needs that connect to emotional and mental health.
 Counseling professionals have identified several crucial needs for human beings.
 A few of these include:

-A lack of these emotional resources, interestingly, is not limited to any particular demographic or set of circumstances.
+A lack of these emotional resources is not limited to any particular demographic or set of circumstances.
 It may be a result of the stigmatization of financial poverty.
-But it could result from a loss of a job or a tough home environment, strained relationships or undiagnosed or addressed mental health issues.
-So really, anyone can experience it.
+But it could result from:

-And while emotional poverty is not a clinical disorder, it can lead to problematic responses such as anger, anxiety, isolation and a host of additional negative behaviors.
-This type of poverty often manifests itself through loneliness, mental challenges, relational issues or difficulty with life or coping skills.
+And while emotional poverty is not a clinical disorder, it can lead to problematic responses.
+These responses can be anger, anxiety, isolation, and a host of other negative behaviors.
+This type of poverty often manifests itself through:

 A Biblical Understanding of Emotional Poverty

-The Christian’s response to emotional poverty comes from the imperative given by Jesus himself: “Love your neighbor as you love yourself.”
+The Christian’s response to emotional poverty comes from the imperative given by Jesus himself.
+“Love your neighbor as you love yourself.”
 When we see others experiencing any kind of lack, it is our responsibility to respond.
 Jesus modeled this with unrelenting action-based compassion for others.
 His service was not limited to those who were poor.
-We often find him associating with people who are rejected, isolated, mentally unique or challenged, and grieving.
+Often he associates with people who are rejected, isolated, mentally unique or challenged, and grieving.
 He embraces them, does life alongside them, and commissions them for Kingdom Work.

-How can we proactively meet emotional needs for our neighbors?
-Paul the Apostle gives a helpful model for as he ministers to his young protege Timothy:
+How can we proactively meet the emotional needs of our neighbors?
+Paul the Apostle gives a helpful model as he ministers to his young protege Timothy:

 Paul calls Timothy his beloved son (2 Timothy 1:2).
 He doesn’t just love him inwardly.
 He expresses it.
 People around us need to know we love them.
 We need to tell them they are precious.